jymesen-wang/2022-TNNLS-FSSC/README.md

 The code explanation:
 The main function of the code: FSSC.m
 You can use demo.m to perform FSSC clustering on USPS and Letter data sets.

+If you have any questions, please connect zhenyu.ma@mail.nwpu.edu.cn